 A sputum Gram stain is a laboratory test used to detect bacteria in a sputum sample.
 Sputum is the material that comes up from your air passages when you cough very deeply.

-The Gram stain method is one of the most commonly used methods to rapidly identify the cause of a bacterial infection, including pneumonia.
+The Gram stain method is one of the most commonly used methods to rapidly identify the type of bacteria in a bacterial infection, including pneumonia.

 How the Test is Performed